CyberFlameGO/svnpython/Doc/reference/expressions.rst

 slice list, as follows.
 If the slice list contains at least one comma, the key is a tuple containing the conversion of the slice items; otherwise, the conversion of the lone slice item is the key.
 The conversion of a slice item that is an expression is that expression.
-The conversion of an ellipsis slice item is the built-in ``Ellipsis`` object.
 The conversion of a proper slice is a slice object (see section :ref:`types`) whose :attr:`start`, :attr:`stop` and :attr:`step` attributes are the values of the expressions given as lower bound, upper bound and stride, respectively, substituting ``None`` for missing